 Le Nobel de Le Clézio fait rétrograder la littérature française de plusieurs décennies, et l'appréciation que fera le reste du monde de notre littérature, pourtant fertile, car on jugera à l'aune de l'Académie suédoise que ce qu'on a fait de mieux depuis Claude Simon est d'écrire qu'en effet, nous sommes tous le résultat d'un père et d'une mère.
 (3)

 Jeannet targets his sneers at L'Africain, which opens with the line "nous sommes tous le résultat d'un père et d'une mère" (1).
 The implication is that Le Clézio's simple writing style somehow differs from traditional French writing.
-Archambault weighs in on the perceived lacune between apparent classics and Le Clézio's works: "It may be, as some critics argue, that his language lacks the economy, the wit, the sense of surprise, word play, and paradox that one associates with French writing since Voltaire and the Enlightenment.
+Archambault weighs in on the perceived difference between canonical classics and Le Clézio's works: "It may be, as some critics argue, that his language lacks the economy, the wit, the sense of surprise, word play, and paradox that one associates with French writing since Voltaire and the Enlightenment.
 His detractors, usually in metropolitan France, have characterized his language as 'too simple, too naked'" (4).
-Jeannet's searing critique supports Jollin's claim that "Clézio. " (24).
-Criticism like that of Jeannet reflects that the relationship between nation, language and literature continues to exist in France.
+Jeannet's searing critique supports Jollin's claim that "Le Clézio stands accused in the name of a classical ideal of order and clarity.
+From simplicity and sobriety, it is tempting to infer poverty and so favor a negative connotation produced by the doxa, which valorizes intellect and complexity" (24).
+Criticism like that of Jeannet's reflects that the relationship between nation, language and literature continues to exist in France.
 By saying he betrays French literary norms, Jeannet implies that his writing is not French enough; the author's transnational novelistic settings are deemed inferior to works marked by "l'universalité, l'originalité, la rupture novatrice" (2), those elements Jeannet believes encapsulate classic French books.

 Thus while the French president lays claim to Le Clézio, others push him out of the literary sphere in France.
 Like so many of the protagonists he pens, the author hangs between inclusion and exclusion in the Hexagon.
 To the contrary of Jeannet's assertions, I believe that Le Clézio's books, in particular L'Africain, showcase pertinent and unique statements about complex issues like national identity and multicultural affiliations.
 An analysis of the many transnational crossings and identity configurations in L'Africain reveal the rather singular perspective of a European laying claim to an African identity outside of exotic and colonial reasoning.
 This chapter is essentially concerned with the question of how Le Clézio as a white French man avoids falling into the trap of exoticizing representations of the other.
 In his book J.M.G.
 Le Clézio and La Métaphore Exotique, leading Le Clézio scholar Bruno Thibault argues Le Clézio uses the metaphor as a "déplacement du sens et du sujet" and distances exotic from being "grossier, anecdotique ou pittoresque" to mean a displacement of meaning that comes from "un voyage vers un Ailleurs et vers le Dehors" (14).
-L'Africain remains one of Le Clézio's lesser-studied works.
-My aim is to complement the current scholarship on L'Africain and to bring to surface the author's discourses on identity that paint ways of conceiving of national, cultural, and individual identity.
-Through close readings of the book, I intend to unveil the complex statements Le Clézio makes and the relationship his style holds to the narrative.
-Ltakes up postcolonial issues by working within French modes of representing the other, but assessing and re-defining those terms in order to put into place a re-evaluation of French and African cultures.
+My aim is to complement the current scholarship on Le Clézio and demonstrate how L'Africain, a lesser-studied work of his, takes up postcolonial issues by working within French modes of representing the other, but assessing and re-defining those terms in order to put into place a re-evaluation of French and African cultures.
 How does Le Clézio write Africa without falling into idealized representations?
 What are the asymmetries involved in a French man looking at this other world and representing a place where he is not from, and that has been over-determined by colonial ideology?